 Stephen Jackson is an associate professor of history at the University of Sioux Falls.
 He earned his bachelor's degree in history and political science from the University of Florida, and his doctorate at The George Washington University in Washington, D.C.
 He specializes in imperial and colonial studies, focusing on the history of the British Empire.
 His research examines critical questions regarding settler colonialism, decolonization, and the ways in which education shaped imperialism.
 He has written two books on these topics, Constructing National Identity in Canadian and Australian Classrooms (Palgrave Macmillan, 2018), and Religious Education and the Anglo World (Brill, 2020).
-With research support from the Spencer Foundation, Dr. Jackson is currently working on a book project, tentatively entitled Patchwork History: Teaching the world in Texas Classrooms, that examines the teaching of World History in American high-schools from the 1920s to the twenty-first century.
+With research support from the Spencer Foundation, Dr. Jackson is currently working on a book project, entitled The Patchwork of World History in Texas High Schools: Unpacking Eurocentrism, Imperialism, and Nationalism in the Curriculum, 1920-2021 (Routledge, 2023), that examines the teaching of World History in American high-schools from the 1920s to the twenty-first century.

 Dr. Jackson has a wide variety of teaching interests including European, world, British, and imperial history.
 At USF he teaches World history and a range of other specialized courses in the discipline of history.
 In the Spring of 2015 he was awarded the "Excellence in Teaching Award" by the University of Sioux Falls Chapter of the National Society of Leadership and Success.
 The following year he was awarded the "Outstanding Faculty Award" by the University of Sioux Falls, an award voted on by the faculty and students at USF.